devassistant/devassistant/docs/developer_documentation/command_reference.rst

      - cl: kill $server
      - log_i: Server gets killed even if the assistant failed at some point.'

-Sections registered to be run at DevAssistant exit are run at the very end of DevAssistant execution, even after the ``post_run`` section.
+Sections registered by ``atexit`` are run at the very end of assistant execution even after the ``post_run`` section.
+There are some differencies compared to ``post_run``:

-The ``atexit`` command creates a "closure", meaning the values of arguments will be the same as they were at the time the command was run (even if you change them in the run section subsequently).
+- ``atexit`` command creates a "closure", meaning the values of variables in time of the actual section invocation are the same as they were at the time the ``atexit`` command was used (meaning that even if you change variable values during the ``run`` section after running ``atexit``, the values are preserved).
+- You can use multiple ``atexit`` command calls to register multiple sections.
+These are run in the order in which they were registered.

-If you ``atexit`` multiple times, the registered sections will run independently, meaning that if some fail, the others will still be executed.
+- Even if some of the sections registered with ``atexit`` fail, the others are still invoked.